 Author Mary Shelley notes that the theme of loneliness and its effect on humans was important to her in this novel.
 In Frankenstein’s case, it can be argued that it’s mostly his loneliness that led to the creation of the monster.

 Loneliness also plays out in the monster’s life.
-He turns to killing because he’s so lonely – nobody accepts him, he has no companion, and even his creator has rejected him.
+He turns to kill because he’s so lonely – nobody accepts him, he has no companion, and even his creator has rejected him.
 At one point he tells Frankenstein that if he simply had a female mate, he’d stop killing and run away to never be seen again.
 Frankenstein, who should understand the perils of loneliness, rejects this idea, however.
 So not only did loneliness lead to the creation of the monster, the monster becomes murderous and kills everyone close to Frankenstein because of his own loneliness.
 One can’t help but think of the mass shootings of the last two decades, and how most are perpetrated by males whose profiles include words like “isolated” and “lonely.”
 Would things have been different, even in just a couple instances, if loneliness wasn’t as pervasive in their lives?

 Humans are not meant to live solitary lives.
-Science has shown again and again the importance of friends – in everything from stress levels, to happiness levels, to life expectancy.
-What’s more telling, however, is simple life experience.
+Science has shown again and again the importance of friends – in everything from stress levels to happiness levels, to life expectancy.
+What’s more telling, however, is a simple life experience.
 As an introvert, I often just want to sit at home and hang out with myself and my wife, and I quite love working from home, alone in my office.
-When I spend time with friends though, there’s just something that happens inside that gives me a more satisfied feeling with life.
+When I spend time with friends though, there’s just something that happens inside that gives me a more satisfying feeling with life.
 There is simply greater joy in my day-to-day when friends and family are a regular part of it.

 While it can be and is a difficult and messy endeavor, be sure you have friends and family you can turn to, and perhaps more importantly, who can keep you accountable when you get off track.
-Victor Frankenstein isolated himself, and paid dearly for it.
+Victor Frankenstein isolated himself and paid dearly for it.

 Lesson #5: Appearances Can Be Deceiving